learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 You might have wondered what's going on there.
 These computer "heroes" are often using a way of working with the computer called the "command-line interface" or "CLI."
-In the next coming lessons you're going to learn to use the CLI so that you can do awesome programmer grade stuff like....move files, create directories, and even...***run programs***.
+In the next lessons you're going to learn to use the CLI so that you can do _awesome_ stuff like move files, create directories, and even ***run programs***.

-Wait, that doesn't sound like uploading a virus to the invading aliens' spaceship?
-You're right, the CLI is a pretty basic tool for doing basic daily work.
-It's only when cameras are rolling that it seems ***awesome***.
-The most important reason to get familiar with the CLI is this:
+We're sorry to tell you that you'll probably never use the CLI to upload a virus to the alien spaceship or to see "The Matrix."
+In reality, the CLI is a pretty basic tool for doing basic, daily work.
+The most important reason to become very familiar with the CLI is this:

  ***Tools you will need to be a developer will require you to use them through the command-line interface.***

 So let's start our journey toward mastering this way of working with our computers.